The Difference Between Hard and Soft Water

 Reducing the pipe bore with limescale reduces the water flow to appliances and taps.
 Engineers have designed their appliances to work at an optimum water flow rate and pressure.
 So, when the pipe diameter changes, the efficiency of the appliances drops considerably.

-Clothes end up cleaner with no mineral stains.
+When you use soft water, clothes end up cleaner and with no mineral stains.
 They also don’t suffer from the abrasiveness of hard water precipitate.

 Softening hard water and reducing its harmful effects is relatively easy.
 You just need to remove the dissolved calcium and magnesium minerals.

-There are two ways to do this.
-Either reduce the water hardness as it enters your property using an ion-exchange column or do the job at each appliance so only soft water exits the system.
+There are two ways to do this — either reduce the water hardness as it enters your property using an ion-exchange column or reduce the water hardness at each appliance so that only soft water exits the system.

-Fitting ion exchange equipment into the domestic water circuit can be a major upheaval, especially if the water pipework is hidden and out of view.
-It’s ok if you’re building a new house as the equipment can be incorporated into the architect’s drawings.
-But, if you’re retrofitting water conditioning equipment, ideally you should fit it to every outlet.
+Fitting ion exchange equipment into the domestic water circuit can be a major task, especially if the water pipework is hidden and out of view.
+This is okay if you’re building a new house as the equipment can be incorporated into the architect’s drawings.
+However, if you’re retrofitting water conditioning equipment, you should ideally fit it into every outlet.

 If you live in a hard water area or your domestic water contains impurities, it’s a good idea to fit water conditioning units wherever you can.
-Ideally, install a conditioning unit where the water enters your property.
+Ideally, installing a conditioning unit where the water enters your property is the way to go.
 If you can’t do that, install one under the kitchen sink and route the conditioned water to a separate tap for drinking water and washing food.
 Using specialist water conditioning units will reduce a build-up of limescale around shower head spray holes and around taps.
 They will also help increase your water flow rate back to where it should be.

-It’s also worth looking at our products to see if they can help you improve your showering experience.
+It’s also worth looking at StoneStream's products to see if they can help you improve your showering experience.
+Happy showering!